 The RCF 2017 is guaranteed by the Company and certain of its subsidiaries, and will benefit from the same collaterals as all the existing Senior Secured Notes issued by the Company.
-The RCF 2017 establishes multi-currency revolving credit facilities for an aggregate principal amount of €480,000,000 (subsequently increased to €500,000,000 in July 2017) which will mature on the date falling four years from the issue date i.e. June 20, 2021.
+The RCF 2017 establishes multicurrency revolving credit facilities for an aggregate principal amount of €480,000,000, which was subsequently increased to €500,000,000 in July 2017, and will mature on the date falling four years from the issue date i.e. June 20, 2021.